sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ## 2023 Version

-2023-09-07 - so far this just passes a basic ECH test with code that replicates the 2021 behaviour.
+2023-09-10 - So far, this has only even been checked via a basic test using ECH when curl is also using DoH.
+We also replicate the 2021 behaviour allowing provision of ECHConfig values on the command line.
+(Those will be preferred to values from HTTPS RRs, if supplied.)
 Of course, DO NOT USE this for anything sensitive!

 To build our OpenSSL fork: